7 Cup Burfi is rich and aromatic, quick and easy-to-make, melt-in-mouth Indian sweet or fudge prepared using five basic ingredients.

 - If coconut is unavailable, you can use cashew powder or almond powder.

 - Cooking burfi is an art.
-Cooking for a longer time than needed will make it hard, and shorter time will make your barfi soft.
-Both are not bad to taste, but the texture may not be what you are looking for.
+Cooking longer than needed will make it hard, and cooking burfi for a shorter time will make your barfi soft.
+Both are not bad to taste, but the texture may be different from what you want.

-- The color of the barfi will slightly vary depending on the amount of sugar you add, the quality of besan, and till what stage you roast besan/chickpea flour.
+- The color of the barfi will vary slightly depending on the amount of sugar you add, the quality of besan, and the stage at which you roast besan/chickpea flour.

-- If you are looking for finer burfi, you can even pulse the grated coconut to form a fine powder.
+- If you want a finer burfi, pulse the grated coconut to form a fine powder.

-Burfi can be store in an air-tight container at room temperature for 8 to 10 days.
+- Burfi can be stored in an airtight container at room temperature for 8 to 10 days.

 FAQs

 Simply substitute sugar with jaggery powder and follow the same steps.
-You may see that the color will change because of jaggery and texture will be on the softer side.
+The color may change because of the jaggery, and the texture will be softer.

-To make vegan 7 cup burfi for Diwali or special occasion, simply substitute milk with almond milk or cashew milk and ghee with ¼ cup of vegan butter or ghee.
+To make vegan 7-cup burfi for Diwali or special occasions, simply substitute milk with almond milk or cashew milk and ghee with ¼ cup of vegan butter or ghee.

 Recipe card